UBank: History and Growth

-In October 2012, in a media interview about NAB's results briefing, CEO Cameron Clyne claimed that Ubank had "raised $15–16 billion in deposits".
-This compares to $18.5 billion in deposits held by ING Direct as of September 2012.
+In October 2012, in a media interview about NAB's results briefing, CEO Cameron Clyne claimed that UBank had "raised $15–16 billion in deposits".

-As of October 2015, Ubank had $15.7 billion of customer deposits and $3.6b of mortgages.
+As of October 2015, UBank had $15.7 billion of customer deposits and $3.6b of mortgages.

-In March 2020, Philippa Watson was appointed CEO of Ubank.
+In March 2020, Philippa Watson was appointed CEO of UBank.

+As of July 2023, UBank reported $17b deposits and 700,000 customers.

 Acquisition of :86 400

-A neobank founded by Anthony Thomson and Robert Bell and majority owned by payments company Cuscal, 86 400 gained a licence to operate as an authorised deposit-taking institution in 2019.
-In January 2021, NAB announced plans to acquire it for $220 million and merge it with Ubank.
-This was approved by the regulator, despite concerns about reducing competition.
-The transaction was completed in May 2021, with the :86 400 brand terminated a year later and incorporated into the Ubank branding.
+A neobank founded by Anthony Thomson and Robert Bell and majority owned by payments company Cuscal,:86 400 gained a licence to operate as an authorised deposit-taking institution in 2019.
+In January 2021, NAB announced plans to acquire it for $220 million and merge it with UBank.

+This was approved by the regulator despite concerns about reducing competition.

+The transaction was completed in May 2021, with the 86 400 brand terminated a year later and incorporated into the Ubank branding.

+By February 2023, however, the acquisition had drawn criticism from some customers who faced issues such as being locked out of their accounts and :86 400 staff, who criticised the company's direction.

 Products

-Ubank allows applicants (both new and existing) to apply online or over the phone for a Term Deposit and deposit their money straight away using BPAY.
-This was a first for the Australian marketplace.
+UBank allows applicants to apply online or over the phone for a Term Deposit and deposit their money straight away using BPAY.
+This was a first for the Australian marketplace at that time.

-In August 2009, Ubank launched a new online savings account ("USaver") that was reported to differentiate through its online application process.
+In August 2009, UBank launched a new online savings account ("USaver") that was reported to differentiate through its online application process.

-In February 2011, Ubank launched its first home loan product (dubbed "UHomeloan").
+In February 2011, UBank launched its first home loan product (dubbed "UHomeloan").

-In August 2013 Ubank launched USaver Ultra transaction account.
+In August 2013, UBank launched USaver Ultra transaction account.

-In August 2020 Ubank ceased offering new accounts and term deposits to Self Managed Superannuation Fund (SMSF).
-During July 2022 Ubank is terminating existing SMSF accounts, with an offer to transfer funds to existing NAB products.
+In August 2020, UBank ceased offering new accounts and term deposits to Self Managed Superannuation Fund (SMSF).
+During July 2022, UBank began terminating existing SMSF accounts, with an offer to transfer funds to existing NAB products.